 Eliud is eighteen.

 An orphan for ten years, he lives alone in a home made of cardboard, wood and corrugated metal.
-It’s eight feet long, five and a half feet high and five feet deep.
+It’s eight feet long, five and a half feet high and six feet deep.

-Because of a sponsor named Nick in Northern California, Eliud has enough – but you and I would call him poor.
+Because of a sponsor named Nick in Northern California, Eliud has enough – but you might still think he’s poor.

 Eliud prefers it that way.